 As you begin to think about sending your child to private school, how you are going to pay for her education is probably going to be at the top of your list of questions.
 As you can see from the table below, most private schools offer a variety of payment options.
-Hopefully one or more of these options will suit your needs.
+Hopefully, one or more of these options will suit your needs.
 Copy and paste this table into your worksheet that you have set up to keep the private school search process organized.
 That will remind you to ask specific questions about financing your child's education.

-|Tuition Payment Plans|| || |
+|Tuition Payment Plans|

 When you pay using two payments, be aware that most schools expect one payment in June or July or at some time well before school begins and the second payment in December.
 The split varies from school to school.
-Some schools split the years fees 50/50.
+Some schools split the year's fees 50/50.
 Others 60/40.
-For example, if your child’s tuition and fees total $50,000 and the school wants 50% in July and 50% in December you would write two checks for $25,000 each.
+For example, if your child’s tuition and fees total $50,000 and the school wants 50% in July and 50% in December, you would write two checks for $25,000 each.
 If the school bills 60% of the tuition in July, you would pay $30,000 then and $20,000 in December.
 Each school determines how its tuition payments work.
 Be sure to review payment options carefully when you actually visit schools.

 Tuition Payment Plans

 Most tuition payment plans are arranged through and managed by an outside tuition payment firm.
-Usually you will pay a registration or setup fee of between $50-100 when you use the tuition payment plan option.
-You pay the tuition payment plan firm the schools spread over 10 monthly payments.
+Usually, you will pay a registration or setup fee of between $50-100 when you use the tuition payment plan option.
+You pay the tuition payment plan from the schools spread over 10 monthly payments.
 The tuition payment plan firm pays the school twice a year: once in the summer before the fall semester begins and another payment in December before the winter semester begins.
 Be aware that whether you pay in one or two payments or use a tuition payment plan, you must take out tuition insurance.
 Tuition insurance is not optional.
 Many schools will even factor tuition insurance into your contract terms.
 You need tuition insurance for those unexpected situations which can and do occur when you least expect them.
-For example, your child becomes seriously ill or injured requiring her to withdraw from the school.
+For example, your child becomes seriously ill or injured, requiring her to withdraw from school.
 You are still obligated to pay her tuition even if she cannot go to school.
 Tuition insurance covers those situations, protecting both you and the school.